-The manufacture and sale of pharmaceutical products in Canada and the United States and other jurisdictions are highly regulated, which significantly increases the difficulty and costs involved in obtaining and maintaining regulatory approval for marketing new and existing products.
+The manufacture and sale of pharmaceutical products in Canada, the U.S. and other jurisdictions are highly regulated, which significantly increases the difficulty and costs involved in obtaining and maintaining regulatory approval for marketing new and existing products.

 The regulatory approval process procedure can be long and may involve significant delays despite Knight's best efforts.
-Moreover, TPD regulations are rigorous, time consuming and costly and Knight cannot predict the extent to which it may be affected by changes in regulatory developments and its ability to meet such regulations.
-There is also a risk that Knight's current or future products may be withdrawn from the market and the required approvals suspended as a result of non-compliance with regulatory requirements.
+Moreover, TPD regulations are rigorous, time consuming and costly, and Knight cannot predict the extent to which it may be affected by changes in regulatory developments and its ability to meet such regulations.
+There is also a risk that Knight's current or future products may be withdrawn from the market and the required approvals suspended because of non-compliance with regulatory requirements.
+As part of the FDA's approval of Impavido® in the U.S., Knight has committed to conduct post-approval studies; should these studies yield negative patient outcomes, there can be no assurance that the FDA will not revoke regulatory approval for Impavido®.
+In August 2015, Knight submitted a NDS to Health Canada for regulatory approval of ATryn®.
+In April 2016, the Corporation received a Notice of Deficiency advising the Corporation that there were significant omissions that precluded the dossier from being reviewed by Health Canada.
+In September 2016, the Corporation responded and resubmitted the NDS to Health Canada and subsequently received a Notice of Deficiency Withdrawal in March 2017.
+The Corporation is currently assessing next steps.
+There is no assurance that ATryn® is approvable in Canada.

-In addition, there can be no assurance that the regulators will not require modification to any submissions which may result in delays or failure to obtain regulatory approvals.
+In addition, there can be no assurance that the regulators will not require modification to any other submissions which may result in delays or failure to obtain regulatory approvals.
 Any delay or failure to obtain regulatory approvals could adversely affect the ability of Knight to utilize its technology, thereby adversely affecting operations.
-Further, there can be no assurance that Knight's future products will prove to be safe and effective in clinical trials, or receive the requisite regulatory approval.
+Further, there can be no assurance that Knight's future products will prove to be safe and effective in clinical trials, or receive the requisite regulatory approvals.